-Best for Frisbee, beach bats, runs on beach, and surfing.
+Best for Picnics at sunset, frisbee, beach bats, runs on beach and surfing.

 Chill factor Lose-feeling-in-the legs cold!
 You have to be super-brave to endure the freezing water, but once in, the refreshment factor is unbeatable.

-Bring Beach equipment, and a picnic for the day, as there are no shops or restaurants in Llandudno.
+Bring Beach equipment, and a picnic for the day, as there are no shops or restaurants close by.